 After buying the Chromebook, I tried to install the personalVPN from WiTopia.
 Major fail.
 I checked the help page of the WiTopia website and found this disclaimer:

 Google continually makes changes to their operating system and so the following instructions may break at anytime.
 We continue to review and try and update or work around issues that Google creates in ChromeOS.
 Currently ChromeOS vpn is having issues version 50+.

 So they’re blaming Google for making changes to ChromeOS and that’s why their VPN service doesn’t work on Chromebooks.
 OK, then.
 But I have a Chromebook and need a VPN that works all the time, much like the author of this article.
 99% of the things we’ll do on the Chromebook will be through the Chrome browser so we decided to download the TunnelBear extension.

-A year of unlimited VPN with TunnelBear runs $59.88 and they accept Visa, MasterCard, AMEX, Bitcoin and Jars of Honey (I told you they were snarky).
+A year of unlimited VPN with TunnelBear runs $59.88 or three years for $120.00 and they accept Visa, MasterCard, AMEX, Bitcoin and Jars of Honey (I told you they were snarky).
 If you decide to sign up, we’d really appreciate it if you use our link.
-We do get a kickback from TunnelBear, which helps us keep up the blog, and it doesn’t cost you any more.
+We do get a kickback from TunnelBear, which helps us keep the blog running, and it doesn’t cost you any more.